Omar Eddahri

 Omar Eddahri (born 30 August 1990) is a Swedish footballer.
 He can play as a winger, attacking midfielder or striker.

 Eddahri is known for his dribbling ability, taking on players with his speed.
 Eddahri started his career with Sundbybergs IK, Rissne IF, Vasalunds IF and Djurgårdens IF in their youth system, before joining Täby IS, Väsby United, Akropolis IF, Sollentuna United, Sollentuna FK between 2008 and 2014.

-From 2014–2018 he played for AFC Eskilstuna formally known as AFC United, there he achieved promotions as Champions to the Superettan in 2014 and second-place in 2016 to the top-tier of the Swedish Allsvenskan league.
+From 2014 to 2018 he played for AFC Eskilstuna formally known as AFC United, there he achieved promotions as Champions to the Superettan in 2014 and second-place in 2016 to the top-tier of the Swedish Allsvenskan league.
 After four years there, he joined Allsvenskan side IK Sirius for six games.

 Club career

 Eddahri was born in Rissne, Stockholm, Sweden; he started his career playing as a junior for Sundbybergs IK, Rissne IF, Vasalunds IF and Djurgårdens IF.
 Eddahri played for Täby IS, Väsby United, Akropolis IF, Sollentuna United, Sollentuna FK between 2008 and 2014.
 While playing for Sollentuna United in September 2011, he went to Spain for one week for a trial with La Liga side Sevilla.